The Kennel Club: Who Thought It Would ever Last

 Shields and Hill went to extreme measures to collect impressions from personalities around the country.
 Shields shared his story in tracking down ESPN Game Day co-host Digger Phelps through retired Mariners’ pitcher Jamie Moyer, whose wife Karen is Phelps’ daughter.
 “I had a call from Digger within an hour.
 He says, ‘Hi Mike, Digger.
 You need a quote?
 Grab a pen.’
 He couldn’t say enough nice things about Gonzaga, its students and Coach Mark Few.
 I asked him if he could put me in touch with Dick Vitale.
 He responded, ‘Mike, Digger here.
 Grab a pen.’
 Within an hour Dick responded to my text message.
 He had no reason to honor us with his reply, but he did.
 And any time we knocked on a door of anyone associated with Gonzaga, we got a great response,” Shields says.

-About the authors: KC co-founder Mike Shields, Gig Harbor, Washington, earned his bachelor’s and worked toward a master’s degree at Gonzaga, serving as administrative assistant to the baseball program.
-He serves as director of corporate partnerships for Goodwill of the Olympics & Rainier Region.
-Aaron Hill, Gainsville, Florida, earned both bachelor’s and master’s degrees from Gonzaga and was basketball manager when the Zags began their current 20-year run in the NCAA Tournament, beginning in 1999.
-He is assistant professor at the Warrington College of Business at the University of Florida.
-The authors took on a third partner, GU English assistant professor Jeff Dodd, who designed and laid out the book.
+KC co-founder Mike Shields, Coeur d’Alene, Idaho, earned his bachelor’s and worked toward a master’s degree at Gonzaga, serving as administrative assistant to the baseball program.
+He is retired and lives with wife Katie on their property overlooking Lake Coeur d’Alene.
+Aaron Hill, associate professor at the Warrington College of Business at the University of Florida, earned both bachelor’s and master’s degrees from Gonzaga and was basketball manager when the Zags began their current 20-year run in the NCAA Tournament, beginning in 1999.
+The authors took on a third partner, GU English associate professor Jeff Dodd, who designed and laid out the book.